Surt/Granada/README.markdown

 Granada
 =====

-This is an Beta version.
+This is a Release Candidate version now :) it seems to be working well.
-No unit tested yet, handle with care
+Not fully unit tested yet, handle with care.

 [![Build Status](https://travis-ci.org/Surt/Granada.png?branch=develop)](https://travis-ci.org/Surt/Granada)

 Granada now becomes a extended version of Idiorm/Paris, adding eager and lazy loading and lot of minor additions and changes.

 Updated to Idiorm/Paris v1.4.0

 Added eager loading